Margaret Fernie Eaton

-Margaret Fernie Eaton (1871-1953) was an artist, born in England and schooled and worked as an artist in the United States.
+Margaret Fernie Eaton (22 April 1871—31 July 1963) was an artist, born in England and schooled and worked as an artist in the United States.
 She created watercolor paintings in her early career, and is best known for her pyrographic works illustrations.
-She collaborated with her husband, fellow artist Hugh M. Eaton on book-plates and other works of art.
+She collaborated with her husband, fellow artist Hugh McDougal Eaton, on book-plates and other works of art.